Beginner’s Mind

 We are well into November, and Thanksgiving is around the corner.
 I have been moving along, following the established rhythm of life and work, but a few days ago, it hit me.
 We are approaching the end of this year.

-This is usually the time when my creative thinking kicks in.
-It is also the time I feel the urge to step on the brakes, look back, and take it all in.
+This is usually when my creative thinking kicks in.
+It is also when I feel the urge to step on the brakes, look back, and take it all in.
 Traveling through the dark time of the year affords us this opportunity for self-reflection.
-Looking back and evaluating becomes the foundation to setting clear and focused intentions for moving forward.
+Looking back and evaluating becomes the foundation for setting clear, focused intentions for moving forward.

 It is easy to settle into habits, behaviors, and our familiar ways of thinking.
 As Mary Oliver writes,